5 Simple Solutions to De-Stink Your Towels

 Baking soda.
 Add this powerful multi-purpose powder to your wash, a half cup per load if you have a top loading machine.
 For a front loader, sprinkle a quarter cup of baking soda liberally on the interior of your washing machine, including the gasket as well as the drum.
 Pay special attention to that pocket at the bottom of the gasket that never seems to get really dry.
 Wait at least half an hour (or overnight); then launder your towels without removing the baking soda.

 Thorough drying.
 Double check your towels when you take them out of the dryer.
-Make sure that they are completely bone dry and not just hot.
+Make sure that they are bone dry and not just hot.
 Never fold towels that are even the slightest bit damp.
 Folding them up will reduce the exposed surface area and increase the chances of mustiness.
 By the same token, refrain from crumpling up wet, used towels into the laundry hamper or leaving a sopping towel in your tote bag after a swimming excursion – two more express tickets to the Land of Stench.
 And if you plan to save your towel to use for more than one shower before laundering, spread it out on a rack rather than hanging on a hook.

 Fresh air.
-The benefits of drying your laundry in the open air are more than enough to make purchasing a high-quality dual reel clothesline system, laundry basket and clothespins (green-friendly wooden ones, please) a worthwhile investment.
+The benefits of drying your laundry in the open air are more than enough to make purchasing a high-quality dual reel clothesline system, laundry basket, and clothespins (green-friendly wooden ones, please) a worthwhile investment.
 First, you are cutting out a major portion of your household’s energy consumption, reducing your carbon footprint and your electricity bills to boot.
 Next, you’ll prolong the life of your wardrobe; the lint you see in your dryer filter is the result of abrasion of your clothes.
-Finally, the sun and the wind (and the occasional sprinkle of rain if you don’t happen to bring in your laundry in time) will imbue those towels with a fresh outdoorsy scent so delightful you’ll want to bottle it.
+Finally, the sun and the wind (and the occasional sprinkle of rain if you don’t bring in your laundry in time) will imbue those towels with a fresh outdoorsy scent so delightful you’ll want to bottle it.

 Laura Firszt writes for networx.com.